Bigg Boss 11: Vikas, Akash & Hina Gang Up Against Shilpa; Puneesh Supports Shilpa; Arshi Is BACK!

 Recently, Luv Tyagi got eliminated from the Bigg Boss 11 house and only five contestants - Puneesh Sharma, Shilpa Shinde, Vikas Gupta, Hina Khan and Akash Dadlani are left inside the house.
-Post mall task, everyone got to know who has more number of fans.
+Post the mall task, everyone got to know who has more number of fans.

 Read on to know the highlights of the latest episode.
 Also check out what is in store in the upcoming episode...